sectore/phonegap3-ios-datepicker-plugin/README.md

 # DatePicker iOS Plugin for using PhoneGap 3.0

-This is a port of the iOS DatePicker plugin hosted on [https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker)
+This is a port (incl. new features) of the iOS DatePicker plugin hosted on [https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/DatePicker)

 ## Screen shot